-The fight against the Shagohod was originally supposed to have an entirely separate form that acted as an escape pod that they had to destroy, but it was removed from the final version and instead replaced with Volgin merging with the Shagohod's wiring.
+The fight against the Shagohod was originally supposed to have an entirely separate form that acted as an escape pod that they had to destroy, but it was removed from the final version and instead replaced with Volgin controlling the remains of the Shagohod through its wiring.

 A beta trailer depicts Solid Snake traveling through the jungle instead of Naked Snake/Big Boss, but this was likely just a placeholder.

 The game was originally going to be on the PS3, but since its development took longer than expected, the game was put on the PS2 instead.

 Tiger Toys was planning a portable version of Metal Gear Solid for their short-lived portable platform Game.com.
 Thankfully it was cancelled, because every game ported to that console was a Porting Disaster of epic proportions.